chef/automate/components/docs-chef-io/content/automate/configuration.md

 ### Legacy Cipher Support

-Automate Dex can be configured to support legacy RSA and 3DES ciphers to connect with dex client.
+Automate Dex can be configured to support legacy RSA and 3DES ciphers to connect with LDAP/SAML server via dex client.

 #### Supported Ciphers